Wajeeshani/Four-Node-Big-Data-Cluster-on-Ubuntu/README.md

 haproxy -v
 ```

-# Installing Zookeeper on Mater nodes
+# Installing Zookeeper on Master nodes

 ZooKeeper is a centralized service for maintaining configuration information, naming, providing distributed synchronization, and providing group services.